twurple/twurple/docs/twitch-chat-client/examples/basic-bot.md

 ## 4. Connect to chat

-Using the `ApiClient` instance we just created, we can easily create a `ChatClient` instance and connect to the chat server.
+Using the `AuthProvider` instance we just created, we can easily create a `ChatClient` instance and connect to the chat server.
 The given channels will automatically be joined after connecting.

 ```typescript